maxdome/config/README.md

 Files which will be required:

-* If environment is 'development':
+* If environment is undefined or 'development':
   1. /config/all.json
   2. /config/development.json
   3. /config/properties.json